thein3rovert/thein3rovert/README.md

+## 👋🏾 Hi, I'm Samad!

-- 🌱A Humble and Growing Software Engineer
+- 👨🏾 A Humble and Growing Software Engineer

 - 🔭 I’m currently working on **DSA AND JAVA**

-- 🌱 I’m currently studying **Computer Science** at Brunel London University.
+- 👨🏾‍🎓 I’m currently studying **Computer Science** at Brunel London University.

 - 👯 I’m looking to collaborate on **any available project** related to Java and React.